ashwathi2629/HealthCare-Providers-Dashboard/README.md

 **🏥 Healthcare Provider Dashboard – Power BI Project**

 This project features a comprehensive Healthcare Provider Dashboard developed using Power BI.
 The main goal of this dashboard is to present important financial and operational insights related to healthcare billing, treatment expenses, and patient services in a visual and user-friendly format.
+The following is a snapshot of the final dashboard that can be found https://github.com/ashwathi2629/HealthCare-Providers-Dashboard/blob/main/HealthCare%20Providers%20Dashboard.pbix

 ![image](https://github.com/user-attachments/assets/76485a59-699b-4945-b85e-1f1d83f7f8d1)